- Achieving Women's Equality: South Australia's Women's Policy

 Elizabeth Webb Nicholls

 Born 21 February 1850 in Rundle Street, Elizabeth married Alfred Nicholls in 1870 and gave birth to five children, also raising two orphaned relatives.
-It is said that Elizabeth 'chafed quietly' at 'unreasonable restraint' and 'longed for the will and power to be useful', quoted as a young woman as having said 'I long to have the will and the power to be very useful'.
+It is said that Elizabeth 'chafed quietly' at 'unreasonable restraint' and as a young woman is reported to have said 'I long to have the will and the power to be very useful'.

 She was an active Sunday school teacher and made her public speaking debut at a Methodist women's conference in 1885.
 The following year she was a founding member of Adelaide Women's Christian Temperance Union and in 1891 was among the first women to be admitted to the South Australian Temperance Alliance.